hussainsajib/PyGen/conductor/tracks/shorts_seo_metadata_20251227/plan.md

     - [x] Sub-task: Implement JavaScript logic in both templates to show/hide the "Video Title" field only when "Short" is selected.
 - [x] Task: Update Web Routes
     - [x] Sub-task: Modify the `/create-video` and `/create-surah-video` routes in `app.py` to capture and store the `custom_title` when enqueuing jobs.
-- [~] Task: Conductor - User Manual Verification 'Phase 1: Database and UI Infrastructure' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 1: Database and UI Infrastructure' [c99b0b5] (Protocol in workflow.md)

 ## Phase 2: Metadata and SEO Logic implementation
 - [ ] Task: Implement SEO-optimized description and tag generation